Sweetgrass, the Workaholic Dachshund, is a grassroots kind of female.

 Sweetgrass was on a mission.
 Not to relieve herself as first suspected, but, to retrieve some wayward primal ancestral memory buried within the deepest recesses of her nose.

-Something had woken her up and off our mattress to stand by the door, her portal to some known or unknown thing.
-She later told me the sudden urge was to find for real what she smelled in a dream that she had been playing out, shoulder to shoulder with my own that morning.
+Something had woken her up and off our futon to stand by the door – her portal to some known or unknown thing.
+She later told me the sudden urge was to find for real what she smelled in a dream she had been playing out, shoulder to shoulder with my own that morning.

-My canine friend did nothing at that bone chilling hour, but dig and dig and dig through the rigid earth with a fury that ran her passion to the ground, a fury so possessed, the ground softened and seemed to yield to her, sacred hidden spaces for her to plunder.
+My canine friend did nothing at that bone chilling hour, but dig and dig and dig through the rigid earth with a fury that ran her passion to the ground, a fury so possessed, the ground softened and seemed to yield to her, sacred hidden spaces no one had yet plundered.

-That, at 4am, mountain lion time where I live, is a bit too obsessive.
-To hell with unwavering passion.
+That, at 4am, mountain lion time where I live, is a bit much.
+Way too early for unwavering passion.
 Passion is for daytime and nighttime.
 Not for no time, when the veil is thinnest between worlds, when we lose ourselves in one or the other…though I do like the idea and the occasional experience that goes with that.

 So what’s the point of this?

 Balance is the point, I guess.
-For those of you, who like myself, are fully committed to supporting our beloved animals in fulfilling their passions.
+For those of you, who, like me, are fully committed to supporting our beloved animals in fulfilling their passions.

 Sometimes, we just have to say, no, to them.

 Kills me to say that.
-I hate denying my tiny but mighty friend.
+I hate denying Sweetgrass her way of feeling fully alive.

 End of story.